IAliceBobI/sy-tomato-plugin/README.md

 ### ⚡ Capture & Quick Notes

 - **Photo flash notes** — snap a photo, capture the thought instantly
-- **Quick notes** — jot in a mini window outside the app, drafts saved automatically
+- **Quick notes** — jot in a mini window outside the app, drafts saved automatically; create an empty note even with nothing selected
 - **Move to today's notes** — move any block into today's daily note; copy fragments straight from a text selection

 ### 🔗 References & Sync